1800: Abolitionism - the Fight for Human Rights

 Big Idea

-Rebellions against White plantation owners, fleeing enslavement, and forming political and religious movements were some of the many ways Black men and women confronted and resisted the dehumanizing institution of slavery.
+Rebellions against White plantation owners, fleeing enslavement, and forming political and religious movements were some of the many ways Black men and women confronted and resisted the dehumanizing institution of slavery and fought for their human rights.

 black and white photograph of Frederick Douglas, circa 1879